Band manipulation and spin texture in interacting moir\'e helical edges: Perturbative analysis for Luther-Emery Green function

 where

-The results of the dressed Green's function suggest that (a) $\tilde{v}$ can vanish as a function of $w$ if $v^2Q^2<M^2$, and (b) $\tilde{M}=0$ at $\alpha=1$.
-The former suggests that nearly flat bands (separated by a gap) can exist, and nearly flat bands are found numerically for $vQ<2|M|$.
-The latter implies that the gap at $E=0$ vanishes (i.e. $\tilde{M}=0$) for a fine-tuned value of $w$.
+The results of the dressed Green function suggest that (a) $\tilde{v}$ can vanish if $v^2Q^2<M^2$, and (b) $\tilde{M}=0$ at $\alpha=1$.
+The most striking aspect is that the gap at $E=0$ vanishes (i.e. $\tilde{M}=0$) for a fine-tuned value of $w$.
 The vanishing of velocity indicates that the linear-in-momentum coefficient is zero in the dispersion.
-The higher order terms in the perturbation theory might give additional corrections.
-To resolve this, we calculate the band structure numerically and show that a re-emergent Dirac point (i.e., $\tilde{M}=0$) can exist for $vQ>2|M|$.
-Thus, the higher order corrections alter the ``magic condition'' for $\tilde{M}=0$ but do not qualitatively change the this prediction based on the leading order perturbation theory.
+We should expect higher order terms that might change the predictions based on leading order perturbation theory.

-Finally, we comment on the velocity and band structure in the 1D massive Dirac model.
-Based on Eq.~(\ref{Eq:Sup_v_alpha}), the sign of the velocity can be tuned to negative.
-Since the nearly flat bands correspond to zero velocity, one might expect that the band width can be nonmonotonic as a function of $w$.
-However, we find that the bandwidth for $vQ<2|M|$ remains to be flat for a sufficiently large $w$ instead of demonstrating nonmonotonic bandwidth.
+Some of the results here can be confirmed numerically.
+In particular, we find that the gap can vanish but the magic value of $w$ is different from the perturbative analysis.
+We also find that the velocity can become very small, i.e., bandwidth is very narrow.
+However, we do not find velocity inversion (i.e., negative velocity) in the numerics.